 The site is located approximately five (5) miles northwest of the town of Auberry, California in the scenic San Joaquin River Gorge.
+The visitor center is located at 40060 Smalley Road, Auberry, California.
+Google Maps accurately locates the visitor center at it's actual location.

 This scenic area straddles the San Joaquin River just upstream from Millerton Lake State Park Recreation Area and includes lands in Fresno and Madera Counties.
 The management area is bounded by Kerckhoff Reservoir and the Sierra National Forest on the eastern boundary.
 Hikers, bicyclists and horseback riders who use the San Joaquin River Gorge trails have access to several thousand acres of public land.